How to use this calculator

 - Pressure is the actual working pressure at the cylinder, not the pump rating.

-- Rod buckling (column loading) is not checked here — long rods in compression need a separate stroke/rod-diameter check.
+- Rod buckling (column loading) is not checked here — long rods in compression need a separate stroke/rod-diameter check with the linked rod buckling calculator.